-Discovering New Elements in Print
+Discovering New Elements with Print Pricing for the Future

 According to BPIF figures for 2016 about the UK printing industry; there is plenty to smile about – from being the fifth largest printing economy in the world to the great strides forward made in using sustainable materials as well as the further opportunities for integrated and interactive print.